+2. Apply decision-making processes to financial decisions (PFL)

+Evid ence Outcomes

-2. Apply decision-making processes to financial decisions (PFL) Evidence Outcomes 21st Century Skills and Readiness Competencies a.
-Identify components of financial decision-making including gathering, evaluating, and prioritizing information based on a financial goal, and predicting Inquiry Questions: 1.
-How do individuals make and analyze the consequences of financial decisions?
-2. How do individuals meet their short- and long-term goals? the possible outcome of a decision b.
-Differentiate between a long-term and a short-term goal Relevance and Application: 1.
-Personal financial decisions are based on responsible evaluation of the consequences.
-2. Purchase decisions are based on such things as quality, price, and personal goals.
+- a.
+Identify components of financial decision-making including gathering, evaluating, and prioritizing information based on a financial goal, and predicting the possible outcome of a decision (DOK 1-2) - b.
+Differentiate between a long-term and a short-term goal (DOK 1-2)

+- 1. How do individuals make and analyze the consequences of financial decisions? - 2.
+How do individuals meet their short- and long-term goals?

+- 1. Personal financial decisions are based on responsible evaluation of the consequences. - 2.
+Purchase decisions are based on such things as quality, price, and personal goals.
 For example, you decide whether to spend money on candy or the movies.

-Nature of Economics: 1.
-Financially responsible individuals use good decision-making tools in planning their spending and saving.
-Extended Evidence Outcomes Extended Readiness Competencies I. Demonstrate an understanding of using money to buy a desired item With appropriate supports, students can: I. Demonstrate an understanding of using money to buy a desired item Content based access skills: 1.
-Exploring the differences between wants and needs
+1. Financially responsible individuals use good decision-making tools in planning their spending and saving.